 Eritrea Economic Outlook

-The budget deficit increased to 10.7% of GDP in 2014, up from 10.3% in 2013, but will fall back again to 10.3% in 2015 and 9.9% in 2016 as a result of increasing revenue from mining projects, access to more grant resources, and the government’s continued implementation of strict fiscal rules and consolidation strategies.
-Inflation declined slightly in 2014 because of food-supply shocks, high foreign exchange demand, and high commodities prices on the international market.
-Lower international food prices and weaker oil prices in 2015 and 2016 should contain inflation at an annual average of about 12% for the period 2015-16.
+The budget deficit declined slightly to 10.3% of GDP in FY 2015/16 from 10.7% in 2014/15, and this trend will continue to 9.9% in 2016/17 as a result of increasing revenue from mining projects, access to more grant resources, and a reduction in unproductive expenditures.
+Inflation remained at 12.5% in 2015 mainly because of food-supply shocks and high foreign exchange demand.
+Foodcrop production in 2015 was only about 50% of its 2014 level.
+Lower international food and oil prices in 2015 and 2016 should contain 2015/16 inflation below 12.5%.